zeruhur/aspidochelone/_posts/2022-02-01-thalassa-release.md

 comments: true
 categories:
 ---
-I'm really excited to announce the release of Thálassa, the adventure game set in the Mythological Age sung by Hesiod and Homer.
+I'm really excited to announce the release of Thálassa, the adventure game set in the Mythical Age sung by Hesiod and Homer.

 <iframe frameborder="0" src="https://itch.io/embed/1369445" width="552" height="167"><a href="https://zeruhur.itch.io/thalassa">Thálassa by zeruhur</a></iframe>